vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/mkdocs-plugins/index.md

     - mermaid2
 ```

-And configure the codeblock parser for mermaid2 blocks:
+And configure the code block parser for mermaid2 blocks:

 ```yaml
 markdown_extensions: